 1 In the beginning God created the heaven and the earth.

 Now hold on a minute, there appears to be a huge discrepancy right here within the very first verse.
-We know that the big bang happened approx 13.7 billion years ago and we also know that the earth is roughly (very roughly) 4.5 billion years old, so quite clearly science tells us that 9 billion years passed before the earth formed.
+We know that the universe is approx 13.7 billion years old and we also know that the earth is roughly (very roughly) 4.5 billion years old, so quite clearly science tells us that 9 billion years passed before the earth formed.
 This first verse states that it all happened at the same time, and that in the beginning God created both the earth and heaven concurrently.

 This is not a great start

 2 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.

 3 And God said, Let there be light: and there was light.

 4 And God saw the light, that it was good: and God divided the light from the darkness.

 5 And God called the light Day, and the darkness he called Night.
 And the evening and the morning were the first day.